 Miller signed a 20-year lease at $21,000 per year for the brand new 5-story, $150,000, bright white terra-cotta coated, William Klewer designed loft building.

 The five floors and basement give a selling space of approximately 54,000 square feet.
-The first floor was devoted to piece goods, notions, ribbons, jewelry and men's furnishings.
-On the second floor was men's clothing, shoes and the company's general offices.
-The third floor carried women's apparel, millinery, corsets, etc. The fourth floor was reserved as the children's floor with the infants' shop, children's barber shop, playroom and all children's and misses' apparel.
-House furnishings, carpets, upholstery goods and furniture filled the fifth floor.
+The first floor was devoted to piecing goods, notions, ribbons, jewelry, and men's furnishings.
+On the second floor were men's clothing, shoes, and the company's general offices.
+The third floor carried women's apparel, millinery, corsets, etc. The fourth floor was reserved as the children's floor with the infants' shop, children's barbershop, playroom, and all children's and misses' apparel.
+House furnishings, carpets, upholstery goods, and furniture filled the fifth floor.

 In 1921, Loren Miller & Co., circulated 56,000 weekly "The Up-Town Advertiser" circulars, which they started delivering in 1916.
 Miller contemplates adding three stories to the building as the expansion of the business has been so great that it requires more room.

 In 1926, the store was enlarged yet again, when the Sheridan Trust and Savings Bank building, to the north of the store, was acquired.
 The neo-classical structure was an important addition to the store, not so much for the extra floor space that it offered, but rather for the high visibility it gave the business.
 For one, it more than doubled the store’s show window space and thus enhanced its capacity to entice passers-by with the latest fashions or unbeatable bargains.
 At the same time, the acquisition of the bank building gave Loren Miller and Company ownership of one of the Uptown district’s most distinctive and easily recognizable-building sites, a triangular strip of land that narrowed to a point not far from the increasingly congested intersection of Broadway and Lawrence Avenue.